jan-niedospial/waffle_plot_making_of/README.md

 # Waffle Plot making of

-This is a collection of snapshots of the moments in the making of waffle plot function.
+This is a collection of snapshots of the moments in the prototyping of the waffle plot function.
 I needed them as a source material for some texts.

 The actual waffle plot function is here: https://github.com/jan-niedospial/waffle_plot